-Note: Automatic login and password learning is only available on Windows and MacOS.
+Please note that automatic login and password learning are only available on Windows and MacOS.

 - Disable automatic login for one or more credentials

 - Disable automatic login for all future credentials that will be saved in Dashlane

 - What can I do if Dashlane redirects to a wrong page or gets stuck when signing in?

 - Why is Dashlane still automatically logging me in even though I've unchecked the option?